 Medicines Australia provides Excel spreadsheet templates for companies to use in their reporting.
-There are three templates, corresponding to each of the report categories, as well as a Verification Form which can be used for any of the reporting rounds.
+There are three templates, corresponding to each of the report categories.
+A verification form is included within the templates.

 Available online via the Code Resource Toolkit here.